NebulaTris/parallax_playground/README.md

 # Parallax Playground

-A  repository that showcases a collection of  parallax effects created using HTML and CSS.
+A  repository that showcases a collection of  parallax effects created using HTML,CSS and JS.
 This repository serves as a playground for web developers and designers, offering an array of examples that demonstrate parallax scrolling.
-Whether you're a beginner seeking inspiration or an experienced developer looking to enhance your design arsenal, "Parallax Playground" is a go-to resource for unlocking the full potential of parallax in HTML and CSS.
+Whether you're a beginner seeking inspiration or an experienced developer looking to enhance your design arsenal, "Parallax Playground" is a go-to resource for unlocking the full potential of parallax in HTML,CSS and JS.

 ## Product 1 Demo
 **Made using : https://www.youtube.com/watch?v=1wfeqDyMUx4**<br>